bobaiello/mvn-example1/README.md

 # mvn-example1

-Simple maven build for Jenkins example
+This is a Simple maven build that we will use in learning how to use the Jenkins CI server